willhowes/CV/README.md

 #### Makers Academy (June-Sept 2019)

-Attending Makers Academy has been an incredible experienced.
+Attending Makers Academy has been an incredible experience.
 As well as being great fun, it has proved to me what you can achieve in a short space of time with focused and goal-orientated learning.
 During the course my coding skills been transformed.
 For example, at the start of the course I barely new what Test Driven Developmnent ('TDD') was, now I consider myself to competent at test driving to build any program.
 The benefit of attending Makers Academy go beyond coding.
 I have improved my communication skills which has made me a more effective pair programmer and team player.
 At Makers Academy you encoruraged to self-learn and set your own goals and since the start of the course I have become highly effective at setting my learning goals, researching for learning materials and monitoring my progress.
 With these skills in place I am very well equiped to learn new languages, frameworks and technologies in the fast-moving tech industry.

-These are some of the skills I have gained from attending Makers Academy.

-##### I can make software
-* I can TDD anything
-* I can program fluently
-* I can debug anything
-* I can model anything
-* I can refactor anything
-* I have a methodical approach to solving problems

-##### I'm equipped for long term growth

-* I manage my own wellbeing
-* I can learn anything by myself.
-  - In week 5 of the course, having had only a very basic grap of Javascript, I was able to become comptent in testing in Javascript in just a few days with little guidance from the coaches.
-In the same week, I picked up how test drive in Python in a matter of an hours.
-This shows I can learn quickly and effectively by myself.

-##### I help my teams succeed

-* I use an agile product development process
-* I write code that is easy to change
-* I can justify the way I work
-* I grow collaboratively

-* Curious and passionate about code.
-[PROVIDE EVIDENCE]
-* Fast, independent learner [PROVIDE EVIDENCE]
-* Great collaborator [PROVIDE EVIDENCE]

-* OOP, TDD, MVC, DDD
-* Agile/XP
-* Ruby, Rails, JavaScript
-* RSpec, Jasmine

 #### Brighton Metropolitan College - adult education evening classes (2017 to 2018)